gusgg1/Content-Scraper/README.md

 ###### This is my sixth of twelve projects for the Techdegree Full Stack JavaScript.

-A Node.js command line application that goes to an e-commerce site to get the latest prices and save them to a spreadsheet in CSV format.
+A Node.js command-line application that goes to an e-commerce site to get the latest prices and save them to a spreadsheet in CSV format.

 Scrapes content from [shirts4mike](http://www.shirts4mike.com/).
 On command line: